 Writing this review May 21, after the cannabis has sat in a jar at room temp for 86 days.

 Visuals remain unchanged, no desaturation of the colouring, or browning of the surface.

-Smell, keeping an eye out for oxidation, but there is hardly an off tone to speak about.
-The frontage presents woodsy skunk, the seems to open in the sinus, making the profile seem bigger than it is.
+The smell of Northern Lights, keeping an eye out for oxidation, but there is hardly an off tone to speak about.
+The frontage presents a woodsy skunk, the seems to open in the sinus, making the profile seem bigger than it is.
 The pungent elements of the profile hold some fruitier elements, which brush up against the skunk tones to create a character similar to a ripe diaper.

-Tastes are sandy earths and sweet woods playing off a countermelody of floral resin, dripping with rosy perfume, the latter of which I find myself savouring.
+Tastes of Northern Lights are sandy earth and sweet woods playing off a countermelody of floral resin, dripping with rosy perfume, the latter of which I find myself savoring.
 The profile is free and clear of dusty tones, which is a tad surprising to me for flower stored this long.

 Many thanks to Squid Pants for another gift of his home grow.